olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Team_Effort_Log.md

 ### sprint 5 (week 20 & 21)

+-   [This story](https://cseejira.essex.ac.uk/browse/A293011-135) was assigned to me and some team members.
+We had a private meeting in the break between the classes we discussed in detail and built the PCB circuit on Eagle software.

 ### sprint 6 (week 22 & 23)

 ### sprint 7 (week 24 & 25)

+-   [This story](https://cseejira.essex.ac.uk/browse/A293011-147) was assigned to all team members, and I have completed my part as I should record my voice and explaining my slides in the presentation.
+It took 1 hour to be finished.